 I hope these tips have helped you to see that homeschooling just does not have to be expensive.
 You can spend less and invest in those subjects your kids love the most.

-For my family that is language arts and crafting.
+For my homeschool, that is language arts and crafting.

 We can spend quite a bit at the Dollar Tree crafting areas.

-We hope this homeschool post has inspired you.
+We hope this homeschool article has inspired you.